frank038/qt5simpledock/README.md

 # qt5simpledock
 A simple dock.
- V. 0.9.3 (still an early stage of development)
+ V. 0.9.3 (still in early stage of development)

 Free to use and modify.